biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 `     A    vs   S              -1.24        -0.51        -0.25`

-Repeated tests without the construction of ESS and Densities objects show that invocation of a method though the MocapyEXT interface is only ~2,5 times slower than to invoke a member function of natively implemented ESS and Densities objects.
+Repeated tests without the construction of ESS and Densities objects show that invocation of a method through the MocapyEXT interface is only ~2,5 times slower than to invoke a member function of natively implemented ESS and Densities objects.
 It is obvious that in a real-world scenario node construction, sampling, likelihood computation,